 In winter, cascading waterfalls and trickling alpine flows freeze and form fantastically beautiful and surreal ice climbs.
 These seasonal sculptures offer phenomenal climbing opportunities; hence, a chance to experience a truly unique and unforgettable adventure.
 Vail, Colorado, as chance would have it, is blessed with some of the most accessible fine ice on the continent.
 These climbs range in height between 30 and 100+ feet, providing an excellent selection of beginner through advanced options.
 Given the nature of the ice, each climb forms slightly differently each year and is subject to change throughout the season which also offers climbers a new experience every visit.
 With expansive views of Colorado’s Rockies and a chance to challenge yourself in a winter wonderland, ice climbing is a great way to spend the day in the mountains.

 Our guides will teach you everything you need to know to ascend these frozen beauties.
 All age, ability, and fitness levels are welcome, and our guides work with you to select routes that meet your specifics needs and skill set.

-Vail, Colorado is a top international skiing destination with world-renowned skiing, both within and out of ski area boundaires.
+Vail, Colorado is a top-level international skiing destination with world-renowned skiing, both within and out of ski area boundaires.
 Our backcountry skiing and snowboarding trips offer an unparalleled experience of the Rocky Mountains, where pristine bowls and fresh tracks await.
 Ascend through alpine meadows, enjoy breathtaking scenery and glide down un-tracked lines in the peaceful quiet of Colorado’s backcountry.

 Apex’s backcountry guides will share hidden powder stashes, as well as backcountry travel and snow analysis tips, if you wish, to help build your backcountry travel skills.
 With our knowledge of the local terrain, and an excitement to share the experience with you, riding in the Colorado backcountry with Apex is the material of treasured memories.
 Step into your bindings and experience the unique thrill of riding in a wild backcountry setting with Apex Mountain School.

 BACKCOUNTRY HUT TRIPS